 When a veteran passes away, families often wonder what their loved ones may be entitled to as a member of the armed services.
 As funeral directors, the paperwork that we must have to establish eligibility for any of these benefits is a copy of the veteran's discharge papers (DD-214) or a Statement of Service.
 More documentation will likely be required if applying for additional benefits through the VA, but either of these will usually suffice for determining basic eligibility.
+Please read below the possible burial benefits for a qualifying veteran.
+If we can help to answer your questions, please do not hesitate to call us at (773) 767.2166 in Chicago or (708) 839.8999 in Willow Springs or email us.

 Veterans' Burial Benefits

-- Headstones (VA Marker) in a private cemetery: The VA will provide a marker, usually flat granite or bronze, at no cost to the family. **Please Note: The marker is free of charge; however, most cemeteries do charge a fee for the installation of these markers.
+The VA will provide a marker, usually flat granite or bronze, at no cost to the family. **Please Note: The marker is free of charge; however, most cemeteries do charge a fee for the installation of these markers.

-- Presidential Memorial Certificates: With a copy of a veteran’s discharge papers, we will request a certificate in recognition of your loved one's service.
+With a copy of a veteran’s discharge papers, we will request a certificate in recognition of your loved one's service.

-- Burial Flags: One American Flag is provided for every veteran, providing the necessary documentation is present.
+One American Flag is provided for every veteran, providing the necessary documentation is present.